tablexi/nucore-open/doc/user_roles.md

     * May suspend/activate accounts
     * May suspend/activate users
     * Has no restrictions except in some cross-facility contexts
-      - They may not manage billing cross-facility (as Billing Administrators may do)
+      - They may not manage billing cross-facility (as Global Billing Administrators may do)

-  - Billing Administrator
+  - Global Billing Administrator
     * This role can manage billing in a cross-facility context where a user may:
       - View and manage orders, including disputed orders
       - Create and manage journals
-    * The Billing Administrator role has some incompatibilities with other user roles, and if used, should be assigned to a dedicated user login
+    * The Global Billing Administrator role has some incompatibilities with other user roles, and if used, should be assigned to a dedicated user login

   - Account Manager